tinx/kube-installation/roles/kube-prepare-kubespray/README.md

 Only tested on Centos 7.

+Still includes some hard-coded IPs and node names in `hosts.yaml.j2`.

 Role Variables
 --------------

 - kube_prepare_kubespray_repodir - path to directory to use for cloning
 - kube_prepare_kubespray_giturl - git url to use for cloning
+- kube_prepare_kubespray_version - git version tag / branch or HEAD to clone

 Example Playbook
 ----------------